lupusaesticus/linux-helper-scripts/README.md

 Personal scripts I've created to make my life easier

 ### Scripts
-- **yaml_memcheck.sh**: Audits Docker memory limits.
-Best used for setups such as Dockhand with per stack folders containing .yml files
+- **yaml_memcheck.sh**: Audits Docker memory limits by scanning a given folder for .yml files.

 ### Disclaimer
-Created using Gemini for personal use by lupus.
+All scripts created for personal use.
 MIT License: Free to use at your own risk.
 No support or guarantees offered.